Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 I had been thinking about this in multiple ways, but it really crystallized in 2016 when we had an opportunity to apply for a grant to the Erasmus Plus Program of the European Commission to develop ICOACHKIDS.
 It was a partnership between seven different partners from across different seven different countries in Europe to really start creating something that I thought was missing.

-When you do your coaching qualifications, your coaching budgets, it's always about the sport.
+When you do your coaching qualifications, your coaching badges, it's always about the sport.
 The bulk of the information is around the X's and O's of your sport.
 Technical, tactical, physical preparation, whatever.
 We know that a majority of coaches, around 80%, are going to end up coaching young children in the community at grassroots level but we never talk about children in those qualifications.

 One of the mantras that I use all the time is if you want to coach basketball to Jimmy, you need to know a little bit about basketball, you need to know a lot more about coaching, and you need to know everything about Jimmy.